OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: Conclusion

 \section{Conclusion}

 \ours{} provides an effective framework for long-context LLM serving, dynamically reconfiguring KV cache placement per request using a solver to meet stringent latency SLOs.
-Evaluations on LLaMA3-8B show that \ours{} improves TPOT and TBT SLO attainment by up to 66\% and 48\% over the best competing systems under the most demanding conditions, achieves up to 3.3$\times$ higher throughput, and reduces P95 TBT latency by 38\% compared to state-of-the-art offloading methods.
+Evaluations on LLaMA3-8B show that \ours{} improves TPOT and TBT SLO attainment by 62\% and 66\% under the most demanding conditions, reduces P95 TBT latency by 38\% over the best competing systems, and achieves up to 3.3$\times$ higher throughput compared to state-of-the-art offloading methods.
 These gains come with less than 1\% runtime overhead and persist under multi-GPU settings.

+\begin{acks} \justifying This work was supported by SAMSUNG Research, Samsung Electronics Co., Ltd., and by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants (No.~RS-2025-02304554, Efficient and Scalable Framework for AI Heterogeneous Cluster Systems; No.~RS-2019-II191906, Artificial Intelligence Graduate School Program (POSTECH)), the National Research Foundation of Korea (NRF) grant (No.~RS-2024-00354947), and the ETRI grant (No.~26ZS1100, Development of Large-Scale Parallel Computing Technology for Generative AI), funded by the Korean government (MSIT).